MrJohz/blog/content/posts/drafts/disposables/index.md

 }
 ```

-This is very similar to the `close` method, but we use the [well-known symbol](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol#well-known_symbols) `Symbol.dispose` instead of `close` or another arbitrary string method name.
-This helps the runtime differentiate between objects that have intentionally been made disposable (using the correct symbol), and objects that just happen to have a particular name (e.g. `door.close()`).
-This is an increasingly common pattern in modern Javascript.
+This is very similar to methods like `.close()`, `.cancel()`, and so on, but we use the [well-known symbol](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol#well-known_symbols) `Symbol.dispose` instead.
+This helps the runtime to distinguish between objects that have been intentionally made disposable (using this symbol), and objects that happen to have a certain name (e.g. `door.close()`).

-With this in place, we can define the `using` syntax. `using` can be used in much the same way that `const` is used, and behaves very similarly in most respects.
+With this in place, we can define the `using` syntax. `using` can be used in much the same way as `const`, and behaves very similarly in most respects.

 ```tsx
 // was: const varName = new MyDisposableObject();